KacperSzyf/arches-functions/eamena/ringfencing_function/README.md

 # The function

-The function will only apply the rules to newly created resrouces.
+The function will only apply the rules on newly created resrouces.

 To make the function work on pre-existing resrouces run the included `resave_all_resource` command.